CyB3RC0nN0R/event-bus/README.md

 To assist you with writing event listeners, the Event Bus AP (Annotation Processor) module enforces correct usage of the `@Event` annotation during compile time.
 This reduces difficult-to-debug bugs that occur during runtime to compile-time errors which can be easily fixed.

-The event annotation processor detects invalid event handlers, missing `EventListener` implementations, event type issues with more to come in future versions.
+The event annotation processor detects invalid event handlers and event type issues with more to come in future versions.

 When using Maven, it can be registered using the Maven Compiler Plugin: